-• In addition, the improvement of techniques to isolate and identify bacteria in the mid-20th century led to the abandoning of the NSPH.
+• In addition, the improvement of techniques to isolate and identify bacteria led to the abandoning of the NSPH.
 Although the nonspecific plaque hypothesis has been discarded in favor of the specific plaque hypothesis or the ecologic plaque hypothesis, much clinical treatment is still based on the nonspecific plaque hypothesis through mechanical plaque removal that represents the most efficient way of preventing disease.